Job profile

 As a careers adviser, you will be responsible for providing information, advice and guidance to those who need assistance when making important decisions about their education, training and work.

-• The job application process
+• Navigating the job application process

-• The current labour market
+• Staying informed about the current labour market

-• Suitable training courses
+• Recommending suitable training courses

-• Available funding for courses and training
+• Providing information on funding options for courses and training.

-You will be working with people of all ages from school children over the age of 13 to adults who may be seeking a career change or help with further training.
-Your meetings will usually be carried out face-to-face and these can be individual consultations or group work.
+You will be working with people of all ages, from school children over the age of 13 to adults who may be seeking a career change or help with further training.
+Your meetings will usually be carried out face-to-face, and these can be individual consultations or group work.
 However, you may also carry out meetings via an online platform, such as Zoom, or provide written help via email, social media or online chat.

 Responsibilities